 If you are near a college campus that is not MSU, you may be able to use your MSU credentials to access Wi-Fi via eduroam, which is a world-wide roaming access service developed for the international research and education community.
 Visit https://www.eduroam.org/where/ to find a map of global locations and learn how to use this resource.
 If you choose to use this resource and visit a location where eduroam may be available to you, it is important that you ensure that this location is safe and you are able to maintain social distancing.

 Eduroam is a wireless network access service that allows global Wi-Fi compatibility between academic institutions and organizations.
 Students, researchers, staff, and faculty from a participating institution can access the wireless networks of any other participating institution by using their home institution’s credentials.

 This means that visitors to MSU have easy access to Wi-Fi while on campus, and the MSU community has easy access when visiting other institutions across the world!

 The process for connecting to Eduroam varies between devices.
 See below to learn how to connect yours:

 A virtual private network allows remote devices to connect to MSU's network as if they were located on campus.
 MSU's VPN is called F5 BIG-IP Edge.
 Most students will not need to use the VPN to access the MSU network and systems.

 Here are some popular sites and applications that do not require the VPN:

-If you use an application that requires the Campus VPN, also known as F5 BIG-IP Edge, log into new.vpn.msu.edu using your MSU NetID.
+All MSU students have BASE level access to Campus VPN, also known as F5 BIG-IP Edge.
+You can log into Campus VPN at new.vpn.msu.edu using your MSU NetID.
 Some colleges may have their own VPN for specific applications (e.g. Engineering).